llllys/FEND/README.md

 - Hyperparameters are not optimized

-Reader are encouraged to implement the full FEND framework and experiment on ETH-UCY and Nuscenes to compare the results with the paper.
+Readers are encouraged to implement the full FEND framework and experiment on ETH-UCY and Nuscenes to compare the results with the paper.

 ## Acknowledgement
 We appreciate [QCNet](https://github.com/ZikangZhou/QCNet) for their valuable code base.